-Generally, students shoul attempt to complete two University Studies courses each semester.
+Generally, students should attempt to complete two University Studies courses each semester.
 Music majors may count Introduction to Music Literature (MUS 1308) for University Studies.
 Still, most music majors find it difficult to complete the University Studies courses while carrying a full load of the required Music Core courses; thus, many music majors find it easier to take the University Studies courses in the summer or during the mini-terms between semesters.

-In addition to the Music Core and University Studies, a music major will take specific courses-termed Area of Emphasis courses-prescribed by the major's declared degree and principal applied instrument.
+In addition to the Music Core and University Studies, a music major will take specific courses termed Area of Emphasis courses-prescribed by the major's declared degree and principal applied instrument.
 These Emphasis courses are designated with numbers that correspond to the year in which they may or should be taken.
 Emphasis courses in the 100- and 200-level sequences are lower division courses and recommended respectively for the freshmen and sophomore years.
 The lower division emphasis courses for instrumental music education students include MUS 133 Class Instruments (Brass, Percussion, Woodwinds), MUS 134 Elementary Strings, MUS 236 Class Piano, and MUS 139 Voice Class.
 The lower division Emphasis courses for voice are Diction MUS 143, 144, 145 and 146.
 Similarly, courses in the 300- and 400-level sequence are upper division courses for the junior and senior years.
 Since many of these upper division courses are offered on alternating years or alternating semesters, an upper division music major must plan his or her schedule carefully in consultation with his or her advisor.
-Music majors may use degree checklists available in the Music Office that outline the requirements for all degrees and areas of emphasis or follow their progress on the DegreeWorks section of their MyLeo account.
+Music majors should follow their progress on the DegreeWorks section of their MyLeo account.